Hello Forex Traders,

 In theory, both horizontal lines and trend lines can be used for trading breakouts.
 Trading breakouts have big advantages – primarily because traders avoid lots of moments where price action is indecisive.
 Price action does tend to consolidate the majority of the time and trading breakouts give the advantage of entering when the market has a higher chance of moving in your favor.

 One of the most difficult elements of trading is the psychological perspective: let’s face it, trading is a mental game and implementing one’s trading plan with confidence is crucial.
 Avoiding long drawn out sideways chop certainly helps that psychological battle.
 But it also allows for optimal allocation of trading capital.
-Forex trader who do not have their trading capital “stuck” in chop / sideways movement keep their ability to enter the market with the breakout opportunity of their choice, whereas other might have hit their maximum risk levels.
+Forex traders who do not have their trading capital “stuck” in chop / sideways movement keep their ability to enter the market with the breakout opportunity of their choice, whereas others might have hit their maximum risk levels.

 There is a difference when trading trend lines or horizontal lines.
 The angle is the primary focal point because there is also a difference between trading shallow trend lines, regular trend lines and steep trend lines.

 1) Steep trend lines (more than 40 degrees): price action is moving with a lot of momentum, otherwise the trend line could never be that steep.
 A break of this line indicates that this big momentum is stopping, but usually, it’s only temporarily.
 Price usually corrects the angle of the trend before it continues with the trend.
-In general, these trend lines are great as a trailing stop and are an excellent method of taking a profit upon break.
+In general, these trend lines are great as a trailing stop and are an excellent method of making a profit upon a break.

 Some steeper trend line breaks do see a reversal.
 And trading those to the opposite side are profitable.
 This is primarily happening when a 4-hour chart is showing a trend and the smaller time frames are moving in a steep correction.
 A break of that steeper counter trend line has a higher chance of succeeding.